- Listen to the selected story for information

-Along with the classmade birthday book, you could also choose to send home a student birthday cake graph page for students to complete with the help of their parents.
+Along with the classmade birthday book, you could also choose to send home the Birthday Months Graphing Worksheet printable for students to complete with the help of their parents.

 This home connection gives students the opportunity to discuss classmates' birthdays with their family members and reinforce learning about the months of their birthdays.